hallowshaw/Udyog-Saarthi-App/README.md

 # UDYOG SAARTHI APP

-## Introduction

-Welcome to UDYOG SAARTHI APP, a project developed as part of the Smart India Hackathon 2023.
-This web application is built using React and Vite for the frontend, and it leverages Appwrite as the backend solution.
-UDYOG SAARTHI APP aims to streamline and enhance the user experience for individuals involved in the industrial sector by providing a comprehensive platform for managing various aspects of their business.
+Welcome to UDYOG SAARTHI APP, a project developed for the Smart India Hackathon 2023.
+This application, built with React, Vite, and Appwrite, is designed to address the employment challenges faced by Persons with Disabilities (PwDs) in our country.

 ## Features

-- **User Authentication:** Secure user authentication is implemented using Appwrite, ensuring that only authorized users can access the platform.

-- **Dashboard:** A user-friendly dashboard provides an overview of key metrics and insights, offering a quick glance at the current status of the user's industrial activities.

-- **Task Management:** The app includes a robust task management system, allowing users to create, assign, and track tasks efficiently.

-- **Document Management:** UDYOG SAARTHI APP facilitates the seamless organization and storage of essential documents related to industrial processes and compliance.

-- **Collaboration:** Users can collaborate within the platform, fostering communication and coordination among team members.
+- **Learning Profile:** Candidates can create a comprehensive learning profile, including UDID, literacy, skills training, address, and functional difficulties faced.
+This profile also covers assistive devices, human assistance requirements, and aspirations.

+- **Job Notifications:** Receive notifications about job opportunities, both in the government and private sectors, in line with the 4% reservation for PwDs in Government and PSU Jobs.

+- **Important Dates:** Stay informed about crucial dates related to job applications, examinations, and interviews.

+- **Educational Support:** Access model question papers, practice materials, and mock tests to prepare for qualifying examinations.

+- **Application Tracking:** Track the status of job applications, examinations attended, interviews qualified, and placement details.

+- **Workplace Support:** Request assistance for workplace adaptations or reasonable accommodations to sustain employment.

+- **Skills Training Programs:** Receive notifications about skills training programs offered by the Department of Adult Independent Living (DAIL), NIEPMD, and other related organizations.

 ## Technologies Used